robindotis/contented/pages/docs.md

 The idea behind ***Contented***🕸 is to encourage building, hosting and managing independent blogs over the use one of the common blogging services.

 Why yet another blogging tool?
-Because the more independent tools, the more means of expression there is are and the more ways of thinking are encouraged.
+The more independent tools there are, the more means of expression we have and the more ways of thinking are encouraged.

 ***Contented***🕸 is not a service.
 It is a straightforward tool for creating a website.
-Whilst it is not a one click tool, no coding knowledge is needed to start using ***Contented***🕸.
-There is a basic procedure to follow, using GitHub, in order to get started.
+It is not a one click tool, yet no coding knowledge is needed to put content online using ***Contented***🕸.
+The instructions make heavy use of GitThere is a basic procedure to follow, using GitHub, in order to get started.
 Instructions are provided and are aimed at those with no prior experience of creating websites or using GitHub.
 A new website can be online in a couple of minutes following the instructions.

 It helps if you are willing to play around a bit and explore the tool.
 If this is you, [keep reading](#table-of-contents), if not, these alternative independent online blogging services are highly recommended: